JanssenProject/home/development.md

     - Set `password.encryption.method` to method you have selected to encrypt the password for `userPassword` property.
 If you are using plain text password for your local setup, comment out this property.

     Properties of `jans-sql.properies` listed above are most likely to be customised as per your local setup.
-    Other properties from this file can be set to values as given below.
+    Other properties from this file can be set to standard values as given below.

 ```
 connection.driver-property.serverTimezone=UTC